 Training Block 2

 Career development and job preparation.
 Participants learn advanced job hunting and interview skills while also increasing their understanding of the labour market.
-They attend industry awareness experiences, exposing young people to different work environments to help them identify which industry is right for them.
+Young people attend industry awareness experiences, getting exposure to different work environments to help them identify which industry is right for them.

-Participation in Employability Skills Training is voluntary for the first five months the job seeker starts in jobactive.
+Participation in Employability Skills Training is voluntary for the first six months the job seeker starts in jobactive.

-After five months in jobactive, participation in both blocks of training is mandatory.
-However, the job seeker’s jobactive provider can apply a temporary exemption to them if another activity better meets their needs (e.g. work experience, a PaTH internship or other accredited training).
+After six months in jobactive, participation in both blocks of training is mandatory.
+However, the job seeker’s jobactive provider can apply a temporary exemption if another activity better meets the young person’s needs (e.g. work experience, a PaTH internship or other accredited training).
 A temporary exemption can also be applied if the jobactive provider assesses the job seeker has non-vocational barriers or if they already possess the skills provided by the training.